What Does Credit Mix Mean?

 Credit Cards: Credit cards are generally issued by a bank, credit union, or financial services company.
 They’re backed by a major payment networks like Visa, Mastercard, or American Express and are extremely common.

-Home Equity Line of Credit (HELOC): Like a home equity loan, a HELOC allows you to use your home equity as collateral for a loan.
+Home Equity Line of Credit (HELOC): Like a home equity loan, a home equity lines of credit (HELOC) allows you to use your home equity as collateral for a loan.
 A HELOC however, isn’t an installment loan.
 In other words, you aren’t making fixed payments every month until you pay the loan back.
 Instead, they work similarly to credit cards: you can borrow as much as you need up to a certain limit and your payments are based on what you borrow.

 Open accounts, or “open credit,” have aspects of both revolving and installment loans.
 Primary examples of open accounts are utility bills.
 Like installment accounts, the bill is due in full at the end of the billing cycle but, as with revolving accounts, your monthly payments vary based on your usage.